Periods. A topic that many folks refuse to talk about even in the 21st century.

 - Toilet Paper.
-If paper towels aren’t available, three to four sheets of toilet paper will do the trick.
+If paper towels aren’t available, you can make do with three to four sheets of toilet paper.

 - Washcloth.
-Made of absorbent material, a washcloth makes an excellent alternative to pads, too.
+Made of absorbent material, a washcloth is another decent option.

 If you’re in a pinch and can’t find clean water, a bottle of rubbing alcohol or hand sanitizer will come in handy.
-You need to have sterile hands before handling any hygiene products and delicate areas.
-This way, you won’t have to worry about getting an infection on top of the other challenges TEOTWAWKI will bring.
+You need to have sterile hands before handling any women hygiene products and delicate areas.
+The last thing you want is to get an infection on top of the other challenges TEOTWAWKI will bring.

 Personal Cleansing Wipes

 You already know that soap, water, and a fresh cloth are ideal for keeping your lady parts clean and odor-free, but you won’t always have that luxury when things go south.
-So, stock up on cleansing wipes that get the job done to keep you feeling fresh down there.
+To keep feeling fresh down there, stock up on cleansing wipes.

 Bonus: Period Cramp Remedies